mukeshbasira1/workflow-test/workflows/gpt-5-1-tst/04-policies/lien-waiver-check.md

 updated_by: ""
 ---

-Verify all required lien waivers for current draw period are present, match invoice amounts, and are not expired
+Verify all required loan waivers for current draw period are present, match invoice amounts, and are not expired